Hannah McGlade

-Hannah McGlade CF (born 6 June 1969) is an Indigenous Australian academic, human rights advocate and lawyer.
+Hannah McGlade CF (born 1969) is an Indigenous Australian academic, human rights advocate and lawyer.
 She is a Kurin Minang Noongar woman of the Bibulman nation and is as of May 2022 an associate professor at Curtin University's law school.
-She was appointed Senior Indigenous Fellow at the Office of the United Nations High Commissioner for Human Rights in 2016 and has been a member of the United Nations Permanent Forum on Indigenous Issues since 2020.
+She was appointed Senior Indigenous Fellow at the Office of the United Nations High Commissioner for Human Rights in 2016 and was a member of the United Nations Permanent Forum on Indigenous Issues from 2020 to 2025.

 Early life and education

-McGlade was born on 6 June 1969 in Perth, Western Australia.
+Hannah McGlade was born in 1969 in Perth, Western Australia.
 She is a Kurin Minang Noongar woman of the Bibulman nation, an Aboriginal Australian people whose traditional lands are located on the southwestern coast of Western Australia.

 At Murdoch University, McGlade completed a Bachelor of Laws in 1995 (making her the first Aboriginal woman to graduate from this university and the first to graduate from any Western Australian law school).
 She was admitted as a solicitor and barrister of the Supreme Court of Western Australia in 1996.

 She earned a Master of Laws in 2001.

 In 2011 she received her Doctor of Philosophy for her thesis, Aboriginal child sexual assault (CSA) and the criminal justice system: the last frontier, under doctoral adviser Linda Briskman.
 The thesis won the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Stanner Award, which is "presented biennially to the best academic manuscript submitted by an Aboriginal or Torres Strait Islander author".
 Due to this win, the thesis was published as a book in 2012 with the title Our Greatest Challenge: Aboriginal children and human rights.